truenas/middleware/docs/userguide/index.rst

 From Mac OS X
 ^^^^^^^^^^^^^

-To mount the NFS volume from a Mac OS X client, click on Go → Connect to Server.
-In the Server Address field, input *nfs://* followed by the IP address of the FreeNAS® system and the name of the volume/dataset being shared by NFS.
+To mount the NFS volume from a Mac OS X client, click on :menuselection:`Go --> Connect to Server`.
+In the "Server Address" field, input *nfs://* followed by the IP address of the FreeNAS® system and the name of the volume/dataset being shared by NFS.
 The example shown in Figure 10.2c continues with our example of
 *192.168.2.2:/mnt/data*.

 Once connected, Finder will automatically open.
 The IP address of the FreeNAS® system will be displayed in the SHARED section in the left frame and the